parvatijay2901/data-512-homework_2/README.md

 ## Workflow

 The code was executed on MacBook Pro.
-Before running this project, ensure that the [required libraries]() are installed.
+Before running this project, ensure that the [required libraries](https://github.com/parvatijay2901/data-512-homework_2/blob/main/requirements.txt) are installed.
 Additionally, please create the necessary folders and adjust the file paths as required for your environment.

-To run this project, execute the notebook[()]() in the same order.
+To run this project, execute the notebook[(considering_bias_in_data.ipynb)](https://github.com/parvatijay2901/data-512-homework_2/blob/main/scripts/considering_bias_in_data.ipynb) in the same order.

 ### Step 1: Data Acquisition

-In this section, we talk about transforming and combining the [politicians_by_country_AUG.2024.csv]() and [population_by_country_AUG.2024.csv]() datasets to a form required for further analysis.
+In this section, we talk about transforming and combining the [politicians_by_country_AUG.2024.csv](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/input_data/politicians_by_country_AUG.2024.csv) and [population_by_country_AUG.2024.csv](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/input_data/population_by_country_AUG.2024.csv) datasets to a form required for further analysis.
-1. In the initial step, we clean the raw input dataset by removing duplicates and irrelevant entries and save it as [revised_politicians_by_country_with_pageinfo_AUG.2024.csv]().
+1. In the initial step, we clean the raw input dataset by removing duplicates and irrelevant entries and save it as [revised_politicians_by_country_with_pageinfo_AUG.2024.csv](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/generated_intermediate_data/revised_politicians_by_country_AUG.2024.csv).
 2. We then use MediaWiki's REST API for the EN Wikipedia to get additional fields - `pageid` and `current revision id`.
-We save the intermediate file as [revised_politicians_by_country_with_pageinfo_AUG.2024.csv]().
+We save the intermediate file as [revised_politicians_by_country_with_pageinfo_AUG.2024.csv](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/generated_intermediate_data/revised_politicians_by_country_with_pageinfo_AUG.2024.csv).
 3. In the next step, we obtain the ORES quality predictions for each of the articles using their own API.
-We combine all the fields and save the intermediate file as [revised_politicians_by_country_with_pageinfo_and_quality_prediction_AUG.2024.csv]().
+We combine all the fields and save the intermediate file as [revised_politicians_by_country_with_pageinfo_and_quality_prediction_AUG.2024.csv](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/generated_intermediate_data/revised_politicians_by_country_with_pageinfo_and_quality_prediction_AUG.2024.csv).
 4. In the subsequent steps, we combine the revised and complete politicians dataset with the population dataset.
-We perform some transformations and save the list of countries with no matching Wikipedia articles as [wp_countries-no_match.txt]() and the complete daatset (where we have all the details) as [wp_politicians_by_country.csv]().
+We perform some transformations and save the list of countries with no matching Wikipedia articles as [wp_countries-no_match.txt](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/generated_output_data/wp_countries-no_match.txt) and the complete daatset (where we have all the details) as [wp_politicians_by_country.csv](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/generated_output_data/wp_politicians_by_country.csv).
 5. In the final step of this sub-section, we generate two more fields:
 `total_articles_per_capita` that represents the number of articles available for each person in a given country or region and `high_quality_articles_per_capita` that represents the number of high-quality articles available per person.
-We add the fields and again save the complete data as [articles_per_capita_analysis.csv]().
+We add the fields and again save the complete data as [articles_per_capita_analysis.csv](https://github.com/parvatijay2901/data-512-homework_2/blob/main/data/generated_intermediate_data/articles_per_capita_analysis.csv).

 ### Step 2: Data Analysis/Results
 In this section, we produce six tables in the notebook that provides further insights into data coverage and quality across countries and regions, helping identify trends, benchmark performance, and inform resource allocation.